hannahsquier/assignment_sql_taste/README.md

   145.76535096642928

 The average price on all months with an average daily trading volume above 10,000,000 shares.
+SELECT AVG(close)
+FROM tutorial.aapl_historical_stock_price
+WHERE volume > 10000000
+GROUP BY month

 The lowest and highest prices that Apple stock achieved between 2005 and 2010 (inclusive).
+SELECT MIN(close) AS min_close, MAX(close) AS max_close
+FROM tutorial.aapl_historical_stock_price
+WHERE year <= 2010 AND year >=2005

-The average daily trading range in months where the stock moved more than $25 (open of month to close of month) All months in the second half of the year where average daily trading volume was below 10,000,000.
+The average daily trading range in months where the stock moved more than $25 (open of month to close of month) SELECT year, month, AVG(close)
+FROM tutorial.aapl_historical_stock_price
+WHERE  (close - open) > 25 OR (open - close) > 25
+GROUP BY year, month

+All months in the second half of the year where average daily trading volume was below 10,000,000.

 A list of all calendar months by average daily trading volume (so only 12 rows), sorted from highest to lowest.

-Count how many unique months there are in the data set (should equal 12) Count how many unique years there are in the data set Count how many unique prices there are in the data set Return the percentage of unique "open" prices compared to all open prices in the data set A listing of all months by their average daily trading volume and a classification that puts this volume into the following categories: "Low" = below 10MM, "Medium" = 10-25 MM, "High" = above 25MM
+Count how many unique months there are in the data set (should equal 12)

+Count how many unique years there are in the data set

+Count how many unique prices there are in the data set

+Return the percentage of unique "open" prices compared to all open prices in the data set

+A listing of all months by their average daily trading volume and a classification that puts this volume into the following categories: "Low" = below 10MM, "Medium" = 10-25 MM, "High" = above 25MM

 A listing of average monthly price plus which quarter of the year they are in (e.g. "Q2" or "Q4").

 This same listing filtered for only Q4 (use the new column not the months explicitly as part of this filtering).